Advertising

 In order of most effective countermeasures;

-- Don't use products or services that facilitate or rely on advertising.
+- Don't use products or services that facilitate or rely solely on advertising.
+Products that you pay for may well be safer.
 It may seem harmless enough that "free" products like Google mail are "funded" through selling your data, but the world has changed and this is catastrophic from a security standpoint.
 You should not buy devices like "Smart TVs" and never connect them to your network.
-Open Source Free Software is usually a much better choice.
+Generic devices like large panel displays are usually of much higher build quality and using Open Source Free Software is usually a much better choice.

 - Avoid web tools such as Google Chrome, Microsoft Edge and Mozilla Firefox browsers that are designed to help advertisers track you and extract your data.
 Look for much more secure "forks" of Free browsers that disable snooping features.

-- Block all advertising sources at the firewall level using tools like ad-blockers or a [PiHole] network appliance.
+- Block all invasive advertising sources or spying at the firewall level using tools like ad-blockers or a [PiHole] network appliance.
+If an application or device fails to work when malicious sources are blocked then it is defective and almost certainly hostile.
+Return it and get your money back.

 Footnotes: